andjsrk/create-curried/README.md

 ### `Context#takesRest()`
-Takes rest parameter of the function. because of curried function must take single argument, generated function will take an array instead of taking arguments directly.
+Takes rest parameter of the function.
+Because of curried function must take single argument, generated function will take an array instead of taking arguments directly.

 <br />